What is the Distance and Driving Time from Phoenix to Las Vegas?

 They are the two largest connecting cities in the United States without an Interstate: Phoenix, Arizona and Las Vegas, Nevada.

-As a result, the distance between the two, 297 miles (or 478 kilometers), takes over four hours to drive.
-This is factoring in the new section of interstate that opened in August of 2018, and which has reduced this drive by twenty to thirty minutes.
+As a result, the distance between the two, 301 miles (or 484 kilometers), takes over four 1/2 hours to drive.
+This is factoring in a newer section of interstate that opened in August of 2018, and which has reduced this drive by twenty to thirty minutes.
 (More on that below).

 As it stands now, the majority of the route is spent on U.S. Route 93, a two lane road that can seem excruciating long on a good day – even longer if you get stuck behind someone going very slow.